michaeltighehaag/dsrc/README.md

 # dsrc
-Experimental language for distributed, scalable, and robust computing.
+Prototype of experimental language for distributed, scalable, and robust computing.